 'The Addams Family' Isn't Sufficiently Creepy, Kooky, Mysterious Or Spooky

 Do you feel that chill?
-It's the beginning of October, when stores shelves are lined with Halloween products branded with the latest theatrically bound IP.
+It's the beginning of October, when store shelves are lined with Halloween products branded with the latest theatrically bound IP.
 This year, a cotton-candy funhouse animated version of The Addams Family hits theaters, returning the long-running franchise to something closer to its original form — cartoons in The New Yorker.

 In this newest version, which often feels de-clawed, we see the marriage between Gomez and Morticia Addams, voiced by a maniacal Oscar Isaac and a quietly authoritative Charlize Theron, and their subsequent move to New Jersey, having been driven out of town by an angry mob none too pleased with their sundry differences in appearances and behavior.
 In the present, their son, Pugsley (an unexceptional Finn Wolfhard), prepares for a Bar Mitzvah-esque rite of passage involving swordplay, which the whole extended family will attend.
 Their daughter, Wednesday (Chloë Grace Moretz, whose breathy voice trickles like a leaky faucet), seeks a life outside the haunted mansion on a hill, enrolling in junior high school.